options1k/options1k/content/blog/trades/20230424 - weekly trades.md

   - Net Profit (after commissions): -$90.87
 <br /><br />
   **Notes**:
     Was also not happy with <a href="/this-week-s-trades-apr-3-7-2023/">entry on this trade</a> as I completely looked at the chart wrong 😂.
 After realizing this, I should have just exited right away, but I held on hoping and praying it would work out somehow.
 It did not.
+Earnings next week, so decided it was time to pull the plug.